-After resolving the Betrayers movement, draw a card from the Beast Movement deck and move a Beast shown on the card according to the Beast phase rules.
-If none of your Scouts are on the Main Board, the Beast will instead target the location shown on the card.
+After resolving the betrayers' movement, roll the d4 and d12.
+Move the beast corresponding to the roll (1=Pain, 2=Delusion, 3= Despair, 4=Harrow) according to the Beast phase rules.
+If none of your Scouts are on the Main Board, the Beast will instead target the location corresponding to the d12 roll.